Wednesday 9 October 1940

-U-103 also torpedoes and badly damages 3697 ton British freighter Graigwen (Master Daniel Wright Fowle).
-After putting a torpedo into it at 22:11, the crew abandoned ship.
+U-103 also torpedoes and badly damages 3697-ton British freighter Graigwen (Master Daniel Wright Fowle).
+After putting a torpedo into it at 22:11, the crew abandoned the ship.
 U-123 (Kptlt.
 Karl-Heinz Moehle) sees the drifting hulk on 10 October at 21:33 and finishes it off with a torpedo.
 There are 27 survivors and 7 crew perish.
 The survivors are picked up by HMS Enchantress.

 After this engagement, the convoy escorts depth-charge U-103, but it escapes.